Hoffalypse/README-Generator/main/README.md

 - [Questions](#Questions)

 ## Installation
-To run the program enter 'node index.js on the command line.
+use 'node index.js'

 ## Usage
-Follow the propmts to fill out all of the information for the README.
+fill in the prompts

 ## License
-This application is covered under Apache 2.0 License
+This application is covered under Boost Software License 1.0

 ## Contributing
-Contriibutions are done through Github
+please contribute

 ## Tests
-Test everything, always.
+test everything

 ## Questions
-Please send any questions or report issues to demo@email.com
+Please send any questions or report issues to email@email.com

 The attached link is to my Github Profile https://github.com/demogit